 :file header argument can be used to specify the path to the

 code block execution.
 If it is absent, then the directory associated with

 #+BEGIN_SRC R :file myplot.png :dir ~/Work matplot(matrix(rnorm(100), 10), type="l") #+END_SRC

-:session, although it will determine the starting directory for a new session as expected, no attempt is currently made to alter the directory associated with an existing session.
+:session, Org sets the starting directory for a new session.
+But Org will not alter the directory of an already existing session.